So, was the fence grounded?

 GOING FORWARD, I know I should create a system of ground radials.
 I have a bunch of AWG#8 solid copper I can use for this.
 I have the property but not just directly under where the current antenna is located.
 I am thinking of just daisy chaining a new 8ft ground rod off the existing ground rod about 20 ft away, and then laying about a bunch of 20 ft. radials around the new 8ft ground rod.
 My property continues to slope upward here so they would not be horizontal on the ground.
 However the angle they would be at would also be more aimed in the direction of the vast majority of my potential listeners.
 I figured I would lay them out on the ground and hold them in place with 8" landscape staples so the landscaper would not accidentally hit them with his mower.
 So far, this would keep the transmitter and antenna mounted on my 2nd floor deck.
 Does this seem appropriate?
 If better, I could move the transmitter and antenna to a ground mount right above the ground radials, although of course I would then have to fabricate extended cables to feed both audio signal and power to the transmitter at the new locations and the antenna would not be as elevated.However I COULD move everything up the hill farther and still have a ground mounted install that is just as elevated as if it was mounted on my 2nd floor deck and 25ft. mast.
 So far now, I am talking about strictly a 102" whip for the antenna.
 I should mention that I ALSO own an ISOTRON 200B broadcast antenna that I also might try, but my intention was always to get some kind of performance baseline before I introduced the ISOTRON 200B.
 The ISOTRON 200B does also seem to use a base loaded coil.
 All of your advice, comments, criticisms, suggestions, etc., are most welcome.

-Jim Henry HBR Radio 1660, serving Honey Brook, PA.
+Jim Henry HBR Radio 1610, serving Honey Brook, PA. and NW Chester County.

 The trick you're going to run into, is that to be legal, an AM Part 15 installation can have a TOTAL COMBINED LENGTH of antenna, feedline, and ground lead, not to exceed three meters.
 Basically, ten feet.